-Finally, the data reveal that 16 states ranging from Arizona and Colorado to Iowa and Oklahoma have not decoupled.
-These states have seen both their GDP and carbon emissions rise (by 32 and 4 percent) between 2000 and 2014, with a few of them showing dramatic increases in emissions in recent years.
-That is particularly true of Nebraska and North Dakota, which have seen their emissions rise 26 percent and 16 percent respectively since 2000.
+Finally, the data reveal that 16 states, including Arizona, Colorado, Iowa, and Oklahoma, have not decoupled and instead experienced rising emissions (an average of 4 percent) along with rising GDP (32 percent) between 2000 and 2014.
+Several of these states have shown dramatic increases in emissions—for example, 26 percent in Nebraska and 16 percent in North Dakota.
 Not surprisingly, these 16 states also have some of the highest per capita carbon emissions in the nation.
-Wyoming’s carbon emissions, at 111.6 mt per capita, is the highest in the United States, followed by North Dakota at 74.8 mt per capita.
+Wyoming’s carbon emissions, at 111.6 mt per capita, are the highest, followed by North Dakota’s, at 74.8 mt.

-Changes in the states’ economic structures are one set of influences on carbon emissions and decoupling.
+Changes in the states’ economic structures influence carbon emissions and decoupling.

-Multiple factors are influencing the pace of decoupling across states, and one of those factors is the shifting nature of states’ economies.
-Most notably, the nation’s economy has been shifting steadily from “dirtier,” more carbon-intensive goods production to less energy-intensive high-tech goods and services provision—and that has likely had significant benefits for decoupling in some states.
+Multiple factors are influencing the pace of decoupling across states, and one of these factors may be the shifting nature of states’ economies.
+The nation’s economy has been shifting steadily from “dirtier,” more carbon-intensive goods production to less energy-intensive high-tech goods and services provision, and this transition may be contributing to decoupling in some states.

-To be sure, an initial statistical analysis of the impact of changing industry structure on states’ carbon emissions did not find a highly visible relationship between state industry mix and emissions.
+To be sure, a statistical analysis of the impact of changing industry structure on states’ carbon emissions did not find a highly visible relationship between state industry mix and emissions.
 Nevertheless, copious research highlights the link of sector change and emissions declines.
-These analyses document that manufacturing is relatively energy- and carbon-intensive; that higher-value, high-tech manufacturing is much less energy intensive; while most services are even less so.
-What is more, regardless of exactly how large industry structure’s role has been in reducing emissions to date, the present analysis does surface some interesting observations.
-States that have seen their economies shift significantly towards service delivery, for example, have tended to score declines in carbon emissions.
-In fact, almost all of the states that saw the largest shift towards services industries also registered large declines in their carbon emissions during 2000–2014.
+These analyses document that traditional manufacturing is relatively energy- and carbon-intensive while higher-value, high-tech manufacturing is much less so.
+Services are even less energy- and carbon-intensive.

+Regardless of exactly how large the role of industry structure has been in reducing emissions to date, the present analysis does surface some interesting observations.
+States that have seen their economies shift significantly toward service delivery, for example, have tended to score declines in carbon emissions.
+In fact, almost all of the states that experienced the largest shift toward services industries also registered large declines in their carbon emissions during 2000-2014.
 For example, as Maine’s service sector’s share of real GDP (in millions of chained 2009 dollars) expanded from 75 percent in 2000 to 83 percent in 2014, its carbon emissions declined by 25 percent.
 Similarly, Delaware, Georgia, North Carolina, and Virginia all experienced some of the largest relative expansions of their service sectors among states and likewise achieved substantial carbon emissions declines of 20 percent, 17 percent, 15 percent, and 15 percent, respectively.

 Parallel trends have followed many states’ shifts away from energy-intensive manufacturing to cleaner forms of production, such as computer chip and electronic component manufacturing.
 Nevada’s carbon emissions, for example, declined by 18 percent between 2000 and 2014 as the state’s output from energy-intensive manufacturing industries dropped from 44 percent of manufacturing output to 24 percent.
 Connecticut, Delaware, Maryland, New Jersey, and Oregon witnessed similar trends as they shifted from commodity manufacturing to advanced manufacturing during the 15-year period.
-Clearly changes in state and local industrial structure have been playing an important role in decoupling and will continue to.
+Clearly, changes in state and local industrial structure have been playing an important role in decoupling and will continue to do so.

 Region and fuel mix matter a lot.

-Also underlying the varied state-by-state decoupling stories are significant regional energy sourcing differences.
-Northeastern and many Southern states, for example, have achieved some of the most impressive feats of decoupling among states—and that owes to favorable changes in the state’s fuel mixes.
+Also underlying the varied state-by-state decoupling stories are significant differences in energy sourcing across regions (see Figure 4 and Appendix Table B).
+Northeastern and many Southern states, for example, have achieved some of the most impressive feats of decoupling, and the shift owes to favorable changes in the states’ fuel mixes.

 Figure 4: Insert 50-states map showing change in carbon emissions